GoogleCloudPlatform/cloud-opensource-java/library-best-practices/glossary.md

   at the same time (they are mutually exclusive).
 - A combination of jars at runtime can have any number of linkage conflicts and behavior conflicts.
-- Version disagreement is a report by a tool, not an actual conflict.
-You can have version disagreement without either linkage or behavior conflicts (a false positive report), or either linkage or behavior conflicts without version disagreement (a false negative report).

 ### States of compatibility